Siddharth

 Explore the historical Keladi and Ikkeri temples, known for their unique Dravidian and Hoysala architectural styles.
 Later, drive to Agumbe, famous for its dense rainforests and spectacular sunset views.
 The journey through the winding ghat roads is an experience in itself.
 Visit the Agumbe Sunset View Point to witness a mesmerizing sunset over the Western Ghats before heading back.

-Tips for Visiting Shivamogga:
+FAQs and Tips for Visiting Shivamogga

 The best time to visit is from June to October, during and right after the monsoon, to see the waterfalls in their full splendor.
 Carry rain gear and waterproof bags if you are traveling during the monsoon season.
 It’s advisable to check the timings for the elephant camp and safari in advance.
 The roads to Jog Falls and Agumbe are scenic but can be winding.
 Drive cautiously.
 Book accommodations in advance, especially during the peak tourist season.